SystemFw/blog/content/staging/paxos-failures.md

 properly.

-This is simple and correct but not fault-tolerant: if our storage server crashes, i.e. stops forever and loses all storage, then the WOR no longer works.
+This is simple and correct but not fault-tolerant: if our storage server explodes then the WOR no longer works.

 Let's see how we can address this problem, for now we will assume a single writer that doesn't fail, and try to address failures of the storage servers.
 We can use the same algorithm as above for each storage server, but with multiple storage servers.
-However, if they all crash, then clearly nothing would work, so we need to parameterise our algorithm with the number of faults `f` it can tolerate.
+However, if they all explode, then clearly nothing would work, so we need to parameterise our algorithm with the number of faults `f` it can tolerate.

 Ok, then given `f`, how many storage servers do we need?
-Well, at least `f + 1`, so that even if `f` of them crash after the value has been written, there is at least one that still has it.
+Well, at least `f + 1`, so that even if `f` of them explode after the value has been written, there is at least one that still has it.
 The writer just has to make sure to only return success once the value has been written to all `f + 1` storage servers.
 This is the first big idea in